elliea511/nurse-ellie/mental-health/medications.md

 # Mental Health Medications

-<p class="mh-subtitle">Master medication command center for antidepressants, antianxiety meds, mood stabilizers, antipsychotics, substance use meds, and special psych meds</p>
+<p class="mh-subtitle">Drug-class reference hub for psych meds, substance-use meds, eating-disorder meds, and special class-note treatments</p>

-This page is for **fast medication review**.
-Instead of reading it like a disorder note, use it like a drug-card dashboard:
+This page includes **medications and treatments mentioned in the Mental Health PowerPoints** plus high-yield nursing safety cues for those medication classes.
+Use it like a quick drug-card dashboard:
 **What is it for?
 What can hurt the patient?
 What do I teach?
 What does NCLEX love?**

 <div class="priority-focus">